-Anagen Stimulators and it's effect
+Anagen Stimulators and it's effect on hair loss

 Hair growth occurs in three phases: one, the anagen, or active growth phase; two, the catagen, or transition phase; and three, the telogen, or dormant, resting phase.
 When dealing with pattern baldness, the anagen phase is obviously the most desirable of the three.
 Hair loss condition is characterized by progressive shortening of the anagen phase and prolongation of the telogen phase.